vrimsha/Election_Analysis/README.md

 ![step_7](step_7.png)

 ## Election-Audit Results:
-- 369,711 votes were cast in this congressional election.
+- Total number of votes is 369,711 that were cast in this congressional election.
 - Breakdown of the number of votes and the percentage of total votes for each county in the precinct.

-Jefferson: 10.5% (38,855)
-Denver: 82.8% (306,055)
-Arapahoe: 6.7% (24,801)
+  - Jefferson had 10.5% which is 38,855 of votes.
+  - Denver had 82.8% which is 306,055 of votes.
+  - Arapahoe had 6.7% which is 24,801 of votes.

-- Denver had the largest county turnout (largest number of votes).
+- Denver had the largest county turnout (largest number 306,055 of votes).

 - Breakdown of the number of votes and the percentage of the total votes each candidate received.

-Charles Casper Stockham: 23.0% (85,213)
+  - Charles Casper Stockham had 23.0% with 85,213 of votes.
-Diana DeGette: 73.8% (272,892)
+  - Diana DeGette had 73.8% with 272,892 of votes.
-Raymon Anthony Doane: 3.1% (11,606)
+  - Raymon Anthony Doane had 3.1% 11,606 of votes.

-- Diana DeGette candidate won the election.

-Winner: Diana DeGette
-Winning Vote Count: 272,892
-Winning Percentage: 73.8%
+- The winner of the election is Diana DeGette.
+Her vote count was 272,892 (73.8%).

 ![Election-Audit_Results](Election-Audit_Results.png)

 ## Election-Audit Summary:
-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+The scrit can be used in different variations for other elections.
+For example, it can be used in order to determine demographics of the voters by age, nationality and ethic group and etc. You can modify and specify each characteristic.

+Another way to apply this script is to identify number of total early votes, in-person votes, mail ballots returned votes, mail ballots outstanding votes and total voted number of votes by Party Registration.
+It gives you a flow of voters methods during the election time.